-Jess, R4GM’s very own Education Officer now Mrs. Mahoney, tied the knot in Australia in April.
-Here she shares how she made her dream green wedding come true on a budget.
+Jess, R4GM’s very own Education Officer and now Mrs Mahoney, tied the knot in Australia in April last year.
+Here, she shares how she made her dream green wedding come true on a budget.

 I had a dream… a dream of a wedding which was stress-free, waste-free and didn’t damage my bank account.

 I didn’t fancy spending the next 6 months of my life trawling Pinterest and discovering my “inner” Martha Stewart.
 At the same time, I didn’t want it to look cheap and tacky or like I had just emptied the contents of my recycling bin on the table and let the kids have a craft day.
-I dreamt of it being pretty, magical ……all that unicorn, princess fairy tale stuff without creating unnecessary rubbish.
+I dreamt of it being pretty, magical …all that unicorn, princess fairy tale stuff, without creating unnecessary rubbish.

-To save on all the paper, printing and posting, I sent E-invites ( I used a website called E-vite which was free).
+To save on all the paper, printing and posting, I sent e-invites.
+I used a website called E-vite which was free.

-This is the dress that truly won my heart, it was a pre-loved beautiful designer dress by Willowby which I found on Bride2Bride (There were some lovely pre-loved dresses on Sell My Wedding Dress and Still White too).
+This is the dress that truly won my heart, it was a pre-loved beautiful designer dress by Willowby which I found on Bride2Bride (there were some lovely pre-loved dresses on Sell My Wedding Dress and Still White too).
 I bought it from a lovely lady who had only worn it for 2 hours!

 I bought my veil (£3) and hair pieces (£5) second hand from eBay.

 I went for a minimal and zero waste theme.
 This meant that I didn’t buy anything that would be thrown away the next day.